-Time signals should not deviate from UTC by more than 1 ms; that the standard frequencies should not deviate by more than 1 part in 1010
+Time signals should not deviate from UTC by more than 1 ms; that the standard frequencies

 - TAI International reference timescale of atomic time based on SI second as realized on a rotating geoid.
 Continuous scale from origin 1 Jan 1958 - UTC Basis of coordinated dissemination of standard frequency and time signals.
 Corresponds exactly in rate with TAI but differs by integral number of seconds.
 UTC scale adjusted by insertion or deletion of seconds to ensure agreement with UT1 - DUT1 Dissemination to include predicted difference UT1 UTC (values given by IERS in integral multiples of 0.1 s)